Cyanotype

 – Paper (cartridge paper, watercolour paper, handmade paper etc.)

-– Fabric (thin, white cotton such as Prima works well)
+– Fabric (thin, white cotton such as Poplin works well)

 – Paintbrush